Kai-46/SatelliteSfM/README.md

 ```
 ![novel view](./readme_resources/novel_view.gif)

+### overcome float32 pitfall for neural point based graphics
+to be filled...

 ### overcome float32 pitfall for plane sweep stereo, or patch-based stereo, or deep stereo
 to be filled...